mikkolalab/Leukemia/README.md

 ## Variant calling

-This script runs the `run_pysam_varcall` to call variants from a list of bam files.
+Run the `run_pysam_varcall` script to call variants from a list of bam files.
 The variants are already listed in the script.
 Using pysam, the script will count the number of reads supporting the alleles of the variant.